Khanh Pham

 Biography

-Dr. Khanh Pham is a principal aerospace engineer at the Air Force Research Laboratory-Space Vehicles Directorate at Kirtland Air Force Base, New Mexico.
+Dr. Khanh Pham is a supervisory principal aerospace engineer at the Air Force Research Laboratory-Space Vehicles Directorate at Kirtland Air Force Base, New Mexico.
 He is a Research Professor at the University of New Mexico Electrical and Computer Engineering researching control & game-theoretic operations research with satellite communications and navigation.
-He is a Fellow of the Institute of Electrical and Electronics Engineers, the National Academy of Inventors, the Air Force Research Laboratory, the Society of Photo-Optical and Instrumentation Engineers, the Institution of Engineering and Technology, the Royal Aeronautical Society, the Royal Astronomical Society, and the International Association for the Advancement of Space Safety.
+He is a Fellow of the IEEE, the National Academy of Inventors, the American Institute of Aeronautics and Astronautics, the Air Force Research Laboratory, the Photo-Optical and Instrumentation Engineers, the American Astronautical Society, the Institution of Engineering and Technology, the Royal Aeronautical Society, the Royal Astronomical Society, the International Association for the Advancement of Space Safety, and the Asian-Pacific Artificial Intelligence Association.
+Moreover, he is also an Associate Fellow of the Royal Institute of Navigation.

 In addition, Dr. Pham also served as a Technical Editor for Intelligent Systems of the IEEE Transactions on Aerospace and Electronics Systems from 2016 to 2022.
 His research interests have focused on statistical optimal control; decision analysis of adversarial systems; dynamic game decision optimization; security of cyber-physical systems; satellite cognitive radios; digital beamforming; military communications; alternative positioning, navigation, and timing; and control and coordination of large-scale dynamical systems.